BaluMediaServer/BaluMediaServer/README.md

 - v1.1.11: Fixing Server to allow Configuration Class, fixing MjpegServer disposal on Server class, fixing MjpegServer to set a fixed bitrate to 30 fps and fixing CPU leaks.

 - v1.2.0: Adding new global encoder for compatiblity with multiple devices not only Mediatek and fixing some features from the server to handle clients.

+- v1.3.1: Major H.264 Stability and Stutter Fix This release targets and resolves a series of core issues in the H.264 streaming logic that caused stutter, frame overlapping, and "two-frame" freezes.
+The stream is now significantly smoother and more stable.

+Fixed Critical Timestamp Conversion:

+Problem: The server was incorrectly converting the camera encoder's timestamps.
+We discovered the encoder provides timestamps in nanoseconds, but the server was treating them as microseconds.
+This resulted in RTP timestamps being 1000x too large, causing players to think a single frame should last for 30+ seconds, leading to a "two-frame" freeze.

+Fix: The timestamp conversion logic in EncoderTimestampToRtp has been corrected to divide by 1,000,000,000.0 (nanoseconds) instead of 1,000,000.0 (microseconds).

+Corrected RTP Marker Bit Logic:

+Problem: The RTP "Marker Bit" (M-bit), which signals the end of a video frame, was being set incorrectly (e.g., on every small NAL unit).
+This confused decoders, causing them to render frames on top of each other or get stuck.

+Fix: The server now correctly tracks all NAL units and fragments belonging to a single frame.
+The M-bit is now set only on the absolute last RTP packet of the last NAL unit for that frame, as required by the H.264 spec.

+Removed Conflicting Stream Pacing:

+Problem: The streaming loop had two "pacemakers" fighting each other:

+A fixed Task.Delay trying to send at 45 FPS (22ms).

+The H.264 encoder, which was producing frames at 25 FPS (40ms).

+Fix: The fixed Task.Delay has been removed for H.264 streaming.
+The loop is now event-driven: it sends a frame as soon as the encoder provides one and loops immediately.
+If no new frame is ready, it waits a tiny 10ms (to prevent 100% CPU usage) and checks again.
+This lets the encoder, not the server loop, dictate the stream's framerate.

+Eliminated Network Send Latency (Nagle's Algorithm):

+Problem: For TCP streams, the OS was likely bundling small RTP packets together before sending them (Nagle's Algorithm).
+This is good for file transfers but terrible for real-time video, as it introduces small, random delays perceived as micro-stutter.

+Fix: Nagle's Algorithm is now explicitly disabled (NoDelay = true) on all accepted client sockets, ensuring every RTP packet is sent to the network immediately.

+Removed H.264 Frame Lock Contention:

+Problem: The encoder thread (writing a new frame) and the network thread (reading that frame) were using the same lock.
+This meant one thread often had to wait for the other, causing a "hiccup" in frame delivery.

+Fix: This lock has been completely replaced with a high-performance, lock-free Interlocked.Exchange operation.
+This allows the encoder and network threads to swap frame data atomically without ever blocking each other, resulting in a smoother handoff from camera to network.
 ---

 **Thanks for checking out Balu Media Server!**